Are you afraid of sharing your story?

 You share what’s relevant to the reader.
 You share what will make their life easier.

-Sometimes that means sharing one of your biggest mistakes and what you learned from it, because it shows people that you don’t have to be perfect.
+It could mean sharing one of your biggest mistakes and what you learned from it.

-That’s why I create smoothies where life lessons and business advice are mixed together.
+That’s why I mix life lessons with business advice.

 If you’ve read enough of my articles, you probably feel like you know me.
 That’s the story effect in play.